 39.6 Notification of Reallocated Positions

 The University will notify the Union in the event that a bargaining unit position is reallocated.
+This notification will include when a new position is allocated to the bargaining unit or when a replacement position is removed from the bargaining unit.

 ARTICLE 40 - REASONABLE ACCOMMODATION AND DISABILITY SEPARATION